Svish/cypress-helper-history/README.md

 const history = createHistory();
 export default history;

-// Then expose it to this helper: if ('Cypress' in window) {
+// Then expose it to the helper like this: if ('Cypress' in window) {
   window.__chh__history__ = history;
 }